rjspencer/docs/api.md

 	possible values are `1` (include upcoming events) or `0` (don't include upcoming events)

 	defaults to `1`

+### Explanation of Returned Data

+total
+:	the total amount of events for the authenticated account

+buy_link
+:	a link to an external service where tickets can be purchased

+image
+:	the image used as the main image for the event

+collaborators
+:	a list of people also involved in this event

 ### Examples Response (XML)